 Killeen in Bell County, Texas — The American South (West South Central)

 Location.
-31° 6.625′ N, 97° 43.192′ W. Marker is in Killeen, Texas, in Bell County.
-Marker is at the intersection of Conder Street and Sutton Drive, on the left when traveling south on Conder Street.
+31° 6.849′ N, 97° 43.775′ W. Marker is in Killeen, Texas, in Bell County.
+Marker is on South Gray Street 0.1 miles north of Long Avenue, on the right when traveling north.
 Touch for map.
-Marker is in this post office area: Killeen TX 76541, United States of America.
+Marker is at or near this postal address: 400 S Gray, Killeen TX 76541, United States of America.
 Touch for directions.

 More.
-Search the internet for City of Killeen.
+Search the internet for Bethel Primitive Baptist Church.

 Credits.
-This page was last revised on May 8, 2019.
-This page originally submitted on May 8, 2019, by Larry D. Moore of Del Valle, Texas.
-This page has been viewed 113 times since then.
-Photos: 1, 2. submitted on May 8, 2019, by Larry D. Moore of Del Valle, Texas. • Bernard Fisher was the editor who published this page.
+This page was last revised on August 8, 2018.
+This page originally submitted on August 7, 2018, by Larry D. Moore of Del Valle, Texas.
+This page has been viewed 60 times since then and 25 times this year.
+Photos: 1, 2. submitted on August 7, 2018, by Larry D. Moore of Del Valle, Texas. • Andrew Ruppenstein was the editor who published this page.